dymodi/dymodi.github.io/Research/Paper/Eagle/outline_1.md

 * Security and privacy protection
     * Ubiquitous BLE beacons has the risk of revealing privacies
     * （Similar as "Secure IoT"）
-* Data inconsistency validation and correction
+* Data inconsistency
     * Pervasive "dirty" data in the real world.
 (More explanition.)
     * Wrong data leads to wrong decision.
 (An example.)
-* Green offline data gathering
+* Energy consumption in large scale BLE beacon system
-    * "Green penalty" in the optimization problem of beacon deployment.
-(A advanced version of deployment strategy).
+    * Pollutation brought by battery
-    * "Green beacon" (energy efficient in hardware design and broadcasting?)
+    * Energy consumption in cellphone system

 ## 3 System Overview